talgoldengoren/Assignment_3_Agentic-Turing-Machine-Development_-CLI-/README.md

 **All Noise Levels Comparison:**

-This visualization compares the translation flow across all tested noise levels:
+This visualization shows the baseline translation flow with 0% noise (no errors):

 ![All Noise Levels Flow](./assets/screenshots/all_noise_levels_flow.png)

-You can see how the translations change as noise increases from 0% to 50%, and how the semantic quality metrics (distance, similarity, overlap) are affected.
+This demonstrates perfect semantic preservation through the translation chain when no noise is introduced.

 The following visualization shows how the sentence transforms through each agent in the pipeline: